xveganxxxedgex/burrow_gardens/README.md

 ~~Fix jumpy AI movement~~

-~~When repopulating produce, need to ensure nothing is colliding with that position before placing it there~~

 ~~Create logic to handle abilities that can only be done once certain characters join the group~~

 ~~Fix console warnings when setState is called for AIs no longer rendered~~